ArduPilot/MethodicConfigurator/BLOG.md

 ![ESC Overview](images/blog/BLHeli32_Konfig2.PNG)

-## 2.9 Configure the primary battery monitor
+## 6.5 Configure the primary battery monitor

 In our setup, the battery voltage is measured directly at the flight controller `Vbat` pin and the current is measured at the 4-in1 ESC `Curr` pin.

-Repeat the steps from section 2.5.1 to edit and upload the `08_batt1.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `08_batt1.param` file

-## 2.10 Configure the redundant (secondary) battery monitor
+## 6.6 Configure the redundant (secondary) battery monitor (optional)

 To be on the safe side we used a Holybro PM02 as a redundant secondary voltage and current monitor.
 One other option would be the [CBU 2-8s DroneCAN Battery Monitor and Current Sensor](https://www.cbunmanned.com/store).

-Repeat the steps from section 2.5.1 to edit and upload the `09_batt2.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `09_batt2.param` file

-## 2.11 Configure the GNSS receiver(s)
+## 6.7 Configure the GNSS receiver(s)

 GNSS receivers very often contain a magnetometer (compass) sensor.
 So they need to be configured before proceeding to the next step.

-Repeat the steps from section 2.5.1 to edit and upload the `10_gnss.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `10_gnss.param` file

-## 2.12 Initial attitude PID gains (vehicle size dependent)
+## 6.8 Initial attitude PID gains (vehicle size dependent)

 Propeller size has a big influence on the vehicle dynamics, this adapts controller response to it.

-Repeat the steps from section 2.5.1 to edit and upload the `11_initial_atc.param` file
+Repeat the steps from [Section 6.1.1](#611-use-ardupilot-methodic-configurator-to-edit-the-parameter-file-and-upload-it-to-the-flight-controller) to edit and upload the `11_initial_atc.param` file

 When asked *Should the FC values now be copied to the 12_mp_setup_mandatory_hardware.param file?* select `No` and close the *ArduPilot Methodic Configurator* software.

-## 2.13 Configure "Mandatory Hardware" Parameters
+## 6.9 Configure "Mandatory Hardware" Parameters

 Open Mission Planner, connect to the flight controller and select `SETUP >> Mandatory Hardware` and work yourself through all the submenus as described below. **DO NOT SKIP ANY STEP**.